 The final step in the full implementation of your cybersecurity management system is to monitor and update your systems continually.
 Thus, your system will reflect the dynamic and continuously evolving technologies and threats present at any given point in time.
 Automated tools can help to increase the efficiency and effectiveness of your security systems and processes.

 How the NIST Cybersecurity Framework Can Be Applied

-Several organizations have leveraged the Framework to create a risk heat map for their critical business functions, and through the process drove organization-wide alignment on risk tolerance and prioritization.
+Several organizations have leveraged the Framework to create a risk heat map for their critical business function, and, through the process, driven organization-wide alignment on risk tolerance and prioritization.
 Below is the story of how Intel has utilized the Framework to achieve meaningful outcomes.

-Intel used the framework to create a risk heat map that can be used to set risk tolerance baselines, identify areas that need more detailed or technical assessments, identify areas of underinvestment and overinvestment, and assist in risk prioritization.
+Intell used the Framework to create a risk heat map that can be used to set risk tolerance baselines, identify areas that need more detailed or technical assessments, identify areas of underinvestment and overinvestment, and assist in risk prioritization.

 Intel divided its computer infrastructure into five critical business functions and piloted the Framework to perform an initial high-level risk assessment for one business function.
 They conducted the project in four phases:

 - Set target scores: A core group of security SMEs set target scores, validated Categories, developed Subcategories, and performed an initial risk assessment and scoring.
 This phase helped the team validate that their approach could be a meaningful tool for prioritization and risk tolerance decisions.